Introduction to the core Azure Storage services

 Every request to Azure Storage must be authorized.
 Azure Storage supports the following authorization methods:

-- Azure Active Directory (Azure AD) integration for blob and queue data.
+- Azure Active Directory (Azure AD) integration for blob, queue, and table data.
 Azure Storage supports authentication and authorization with Azure AD for the Blob and Queue services via Azure role-based access control (Azure RBAC).
+Authorization with Azure AD is also supported for the Table service in preview.
 Authorizing requests with Azure AD is recommended for superior security and ease of use.
-For more information, see Authorize access to Azure blobs and queues using Azure Active Directory.
+For more information, see Authorize access to data in Azure Storage.

 - Azure AD authorization over SMB for Azure Files.
 Azure Files supports identity-based authorization over SMB (Server Message Block) through either Azure Active Directory Domain Services (Azure AD DS) or on-premises Active Directory Domain Services (preview).
 Your domain-joined Windows VMs can access Azure file shares using Azure AD credentials.
 For more information, see Overview of Azure Files identity-based authentication support for SMB access and Planning for an Azure Files deployment.